JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/n8n" title="N8N | Docker Config 🐋 ↗" >}}
 {{< /cards >}}

-Btw, marketer: you can be interested in these web automation tools.
+Btw, [marketer](https://jalcocert.github.io/JAlcocerT/social-media-automation/#conclusions): you can be interested in these web automation tools.

-And probably, you are using these tools for leads, but not these for scrapping.
+And probably, you are using [these tools](https://jalcocert.github.io/JAlcocerT/social-media-automation/#scrapping-social-media) for leads, but not [these for scrapping](https://jalcocert.github.io/JAlcocerT/how-to-browse/#scrapping-recap).

 Neither using [AI for audio related](#n8n-x-firefliesai) task.

+What's the common factor?

+That you can plug them all to your N8N.

 ### n8n x FirefliesAI